Blog

 - Self-Awareness: Recognize your strengths, weaknesses, emotions, and motivations.

-- Relational Transparency: Be honest with others about who you are without hiding or exaggerating.
+- Be Real with Others: Be honest with others about who you are without hiding or exaggerating.

-- Balanced Processing: Evaluate information objectively and openly considering different perspectives.
+- See the Whole Picture: Evaluate information objectively and openly considering different perspectives.

 - Moral Code: Uphold ethical standards that guide actions, even when it’s challenging.